No. 1 in Heaven

-Nº 1 in Heaven is the eighth studio album by American rock band Sparks.
-Recorded with Italian disco producer Giorgio Moroder, the album marked a change of musical direction for the group and became influential on later synth-pop bands.
+Nº 1 in Heaven is the eighth studio album by American pop and rock duo Sparks.
+Recorded with Italian disco record producer Giorgio Moroder, the album marked a change of musical direction for the group and became influential on later synth-pop bands.

-Released in March 1979 by Virgin Records (with initial copies on colored vinyl) and later licensed to Elektra Records in the US, Nº 1 in Heaven renewed interest in the band after disappointing sales of the preceding albums Big Beat (1976) and Introducing Sparks (1977).
+Released on March 1, 1979 by Virgin Records (with initial copies on colored vinyl) and later licensed to Elektra Records in the US, Nº 1 in Heaven renewed interest in the band after disappointing sales of their preceding studio albums Big Beat (1976) and Introducing Sparks (1977).
 It is the band's only album on Elektra, the fourth label that the band was signed to in the US.

 Background

-In 1973, Sparks had decamped from the US to the UK, resulting in a change of lineup upon hiring English musicians to fill the roles of guitar, bass and drums.
+In 1973, Sparks had decamped from the US to the UK, resulting in a change of lineup upon hiring English musicians to fill the roles of guitar, bass guitar and drums.
 Consequently, Sparks enjoyed their first period of success, wherein their singles and albums sold well and were received warmly by the critics.
-After 1975's Indiscreet, the third of Sparks' UK-based albums, sold less well than its two predecessors, the Maels then chose to return to Los Angeles to rejuvenate the group.
+After their fifth studio album Indiscreet (1975), the third of Sparks' UK-based albums, sold less well than its two predecessors, the Maels then chose to return to Los Angeles to rejuvenate the duo.

 Initially, they had returned to work with early Sparks member Earle Mankey and recorded the song "England" with him.
 Eventually the group turned to Rupert Holmes and recorded the heavier and more produced Big Beat (1976) with a number of session musicians.
 Although the album employed a more "American" sound, it did little business in the US or the UK.
-The next album, Introducing Sparks (1977), was much lighter but was no more successful than Big Beat.
+The next studio album, Introducing Sparks (1977), was much lighter but was no more successful than Big Beat.
 This new "West Coast" sound was deemed a failure, as the band felt the results were "bereft of personality".

 By 1978, the Mael Brothers found themselves at a crossroads; they had tired of the rock band format and were determined to take their music in a more electronic direction.
-They had expressed admiration for pioneering Italian producer Giorgio Moroder, creator of Donna Summer's iconic disco anthem "I Feel Love", to a German journalist who turned out to be a friend of his.
-Sparks then teamed up with Moroder to record Nº 1 in Heaven at Musicland Studios, West Germany.
+They had expressed admiration for pioneering Italian producer Giorgio Moroder, creator of Donna Summer's 1977 song "I Feel Love", to a German journalist who turned out to be a friend of his.
+Sparks then teamed up with Moroder to record Nº 1 in Heaven at Musicland Studios in Munich, West Germany.